 - 1/4 teaspoon ground allspice

-TOPPINGS: lots of shredded cheddar cheese, chopped onion, and kidney beans
+- Optional Toppings lots of shredded cheddar cheese (not optional), chopped onion, and kidney beans

 Instructions